utklasad/magento2-admin-product-grid-category-filter/README.md

 Tested and compatible with Magento 2.1.x and Magento 2.2.x.

 ### Installation
+Choose one of the two installation types below

+Without composer
 * Download the latest release to `Utklasad/AdminProductGridCategoryFilter` in your `magentoroot/app/code` folder.

-OR
+With composer
 * Use composer - `composer config repositories.adminproductgridcategorygilter vcs https://github.com/utklasad/magento2-admin-product-grid-category-filter.git` and `composer require utklasad/adminproductgridcategorygilter ~1.0.2`

 After installation